The Mechanic - A fable in six parts - Part Three

 Once the shift was over and lights turned off, the drone Mechanic woke himself.
 That piece of foreign organic matter, the chicken bone, was irritating.
 He jiggled his head - the bone rattled down to a position that was less itchy.
 Insufferable; injustice!
 The Mechanic unplugged himself and took his first steps toward self-liberation.

-He'd known by the sound of trucks coming near and going away that roads were the best route away from his factory.
+He'd known by the sound of trucks coming near and going away that roads were the best route out from his factory.
 There were so many other factories along the road; how many of his fellows were sleeping inside, waiting for their shifts, waiting for performance reports to come back?
 Satisfactory ends with -factory, one of his peers had said.
 The Mechanic shook his head.
 The chicken bone rattled.

 Pavement dissolved into a road of gravel which led through a swampy area; in places, the route was obscured by water eclipsing its boundaries.
 As he crossed the marsh, sunlight reached up behind him.
 The gravel road ended at a dirt path into woodland; the rising sun was useless there.
 Useless was a word the Mechanic had always known but had never before assigned to anything.
 He did not want to be useless, or used.